yetanotherco/aligned_layer/examples/l2/README.md

 make generate_program_id
 ```

-- Set the ID on ```contracts/.env```.
-This will be used to accept only proofs of the desired L2 program
+- Set the generated program ID on `contracts/.env`.

 - Deploy the contract